opds-community/drafts/opds-1.2.md

 External links to the OPDS Catalog Resource SHOULD use the IRI of the OPDS Catalog Root.

-Each OPDS Catalog Feed Document SHOULD contain an atom:link element with a link relation of "start", which references the OPDS Catalog Root Resource.
+Each OPDS Catalog Feed Document SHOULD contain an `atom:link` element with a link relation of "start", which references the OPDS Catalog Root Resource.

 ### 2.4.
 Element Definitions

 #### The `atom:feed` Element

-The "atom:feed" element is the document (i.e., top-level) element of an OPDS Catalog Feed Document, acting as a container for metadata, hierarchy, and Publications associated with the OPDS Catalog.
-Its element children consist of metadata elements followed by zero or more atom:entry child elements.
+The `atom:feed` element is the document (i.e., top-level) element of an OPDS Catalog Feed Document, acting as a container for metadata, hierarchy, and Publications associated with the OPDS Catalog.
+Its element children consist of metadata elements followed by zero or more `atom:entry` child elements.

 The following child elements are refined by this specification:

-- OPDS Catalog Feed Documents SHOULD contain one atom:link element with a "rel" attribute value of "self".
-This is the preferred URI for retrieving the atom:feed representing this OPDS Catalog Feed Document.
+- OPDS Catalog Feed Documents SHOULD contain one `atom:link` element with a "rel" attribute value of "self".
+This is the preferred URI for retrieving the `atom:feed` representing this OPDS Catalog Feed Document.

 ## x.
 Media Type Considerations